-What does R.O.C.K. in the U.S.A.
-(A Salute to '60s Rock) mean?
+What do you think R.O.C.K. in the U.S.A.
+(A Salute to '60s Rock) means?

-John Mellencamp: R.O.C.K. in the U.S.A.
+John Mellencamp - R.O.C.K. in the U.S.A.
 (A Salute to '60s Rock) Meaning

 Album cover for R.O.C.K. in the U.S.A.
 (A Salute to '60s Rock) album cover